neuefische/ds-simple-plotly-dash-template/README.md

 ### Deployment to Heroku
-First you need to create an Account
+The General steps are:

-New -> New Apps
+First you need to login or create an Account on [Heroku](https://Heroku.com) New -> New Apps
 Pick an uniqe name
 Select europe